TianyiChen97/tianyichen_personal_web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D Candidate at Johns Hopkins
+role: PhD Candidate at Johns Hopkins

 # Organizations/Affiliations to show in About widget
 organizations: